 CULPEPER, Va. – The Virginia State Police Bureau of Criminal Investigation’s Culpeper Field Office is currently on scene and investigating an unattended death in Warren County.
 Shortly before noon Tuesday, May 28, 2019, the Warren County Sheriff’s Office located the recently retired Sheriff, dead on property located at the 400 block of Skyline Forest Drive.
 The sheriff’s office requested the Virginia State Police to investigate.

-State police has confirmed the deceased male is Daniel T. McEathron, former sheriff of Warren County.
+The Virginia State Police has confirmed the deceased male is Daniel T. McEathron, the former sheriff of Warren County.
 His remains were transported to the Office of the Medical Examiner in Manassas for examination and autopsy.
 At this stage of the investigation, foul play is not suspected in relation to his death.
 A firearm was recovered at the scene.

 The Virginia State Police Bureau of Criminal Investigation’s Culpeper Field Office arrested a Front Royal, Va., woman Friday, May 24, 2019, on charges of embezzlement.
 A multi-jurisdictional special grand jury handed up May 24, 2019, a total of four felony indictments against Jennifer R. McDonald, 42.